-123. Florist-Crop Production.
-First term.
-Credit four hours.
+123. Commercial Greenhouse Production.
+First and second terms.
+Credit four hours a term.
 Lectures and recitations, M W F 9.
 Plant Science 37.
+Laboratory.

-Laboratory, M 1.40-4.
-Greenhouses.
-Associate Professor Post and Mr.
+W_I,40-4, Greenhouses.
+Associate Professor Post and Mr. Weddle.

-A comprehensive study of the application of basic science to the culture of ornamental plants, particularly under greenhouse conditions.
-A trip is taken to greenhouses in Rome and Utica, New York.
-Laboratory and transportation fee, \$7.
+The first term consists of a comprehensive study of the application of basic science to the culture of ornamental plants.
+The second term is devoted to a study of the commercial production of florist crops.
+The class is required to participate in a spring trip to near-by greenhouses and a fall trip to Rome and Utica the first week in December.
+Laboratory and transportation fee, \$7 a term.